 One of my earliest gardening memories is planting violas with my grandma in her flower garden in early spring.
-The name viola is a common name for the flower family “Violaceae”, which includes Johnny jump-up, pansies, violas, violets, and many others.
+The name viola is a common name for the flower family Violaceae, which includes Johnny jump-up, pansies, violas, and violets.

 5 Tips for How to Grow Violas